MVA-LilaR66/projet_Machine_Learning_Time_Series/README.md

   - Weekly datasets show promising results (MASE < 1)
   - Struggles with high-frequency data (hourly, daily)
   - Ridge regression performs best in terms of accuracy, though with more variance

-See detailed visualizations in the notebooks/ folder and the Excel summary in results/.